JavierParada/hugo-documentation-theme/content/docs/chapter3/3_methodology.md

 ## Data

 The unit of analysis is every country in the world divided into districts.
-The data sources are a shapefile of 38,323 second-level administrative units (districts) from the World Bank’s official boundaries, a Digital Elevation Model (DEM) from MERIT DEM: Multi-Error-Removed Improved-Terrain DEM, and a population layer from WorldPop.
+The data sources are a shapefile of 38,323 second-level administrative units (districts) from the World Bank's official boundaries, a Digital Elevation Model (DEM) from MERIT DEM: Multi-Error-Removed Improved-Terrain DEM, and a population layer from WorldPop.

 ### Boundaries

+WB_GAD_Med file

 ### Elevation

 ### Population

 ## Methodology